 2. Answer the questions.
-Then, you simply write out the answers in the most elegant, persuasive and concise way you can.
+Simply write out the answers in the most elegant, persuasive and concise way you can.
 This now becomes your FAQ.
 Easy.

-Here’s a few more reasons why writing an FAQ in this way make sense.
+Here’s a few more reasons why writing an FAQ in this way makes sense.

 2. They’re easy to read.
-Everyone loves a Q and A because they help us get answers to questions we need answered.
-Not everyone needs every question answered but by having a clearly laid out, well written FAQ means readers can scan quickly through the text and find what they need.
+Everyone loves Q and A because they help us get answers to questions we need answered.
+Not everyone needs every question answered, but by having a clearly laid out, well-written FAQ means readers can scan quickly through the text and find what they need.

 How To ‘Re-Purpose’ Your Content And Get Maximum Bang For Your Buck:

-Writing copy can be time consuming but once you’ve done it or had it done for you by a copywriter, it’s worthwhile thinking about how you can use what you’ve got more than once.
-Here’s a few tips on how you can re-work big chunks of copy (like and FAQ) so that you get maximum usage out of the copy you’ve written.
+Writing copy can be time-consuming, but once you’ve done it or had it done for you by a copywriter, it’s worthwhile thinking about how you can use what you’ve got more than once.
+Here’s a few tips on how you can re-work big chunks of copy (like FAQs) so that you get maximum usage out of the copy you’ve written.

 5. Post your articles on Facebook or Twitter.
 You’ve already written the material, you may as well broadcast it to your followers and friends.
 Simply load the article up into your blog, copy/paste the URL of the blog, write a post/tweet to introduce the article and share it with the world.